rnmapbox/maps/readme.md

 ## Support

 This project is **experimental**.
-Mapbox does not officially support React Native Mapbox GL to the same extent as the [iOS](https://www.mapbox.com/ios-sdk/) or [Android](https://www.mapbox.com/android-sdk/) SDKs it depends on; however, bug reports and pull requests are certainly welcome.
+Mapbox does not officially support React Native Mapbox GL to the same extent as the [iOS](https://www.mapbox.com/ios-sdk/) or [Android](https://www.mapbox.com/android-sdk/) SDKs it depends on.
+Bug reports and pull requests are very welcome.

 If you need help, try [the Discord channel](https://discord.gg/0iAWSG9X4zDK8ptn).